 - be an active, regular, benefitted employee working at least 20 hours/week at the time of payment, and

 - have successfully completed their Introductory or Transfer Employment Period in their current position, and

-- have a recent signed performance review on file with HR (as applicable).
+- have a recent signed performance review on file with HRMD (as applicable).

 Please note that employees receiving a Performance Bonus should have an overall performance rating of at least Frequently Exceeds Expectations and employees receiving a Merit Bonus should have an overall performance rating of at least Fully Achieves Expectations

 Individual or group Project Bonuses are a way to recognize and reward exceptional effort upon the successful completion of a major project that is: